Plattar/PlattarSDK-Android-Public/README.md

 Plattar is designed to support multiple AR tracking backends.
 The following version of the SDK only supports Google ARCore.
 Attempting to launch any of the other backends is likely to lead to errors and problems.

 ARCore is only supported on selected Android devices.
 Check the [Supported Device List](https://developers.google.com/ar/discover/supported-devices) for more info.

-### WebXR Preview

-All Plattar Apps are eligable for preview via the [WebXR Device API](https://github.com/immersive-web/webxr).

-WebXR is a device API which allows running Augmented Reality/Virtual Reality content via a supported Web Browser.
-View our [WebXR Setup Instructions](https://github.com/Plattar/PlattarSDK-Android-Public/wiki/WebXR---Preview) on how to preview your Plattar app via WebXR.

 ### Questions and Feature Requests